MrCerealGuy/Stonecraft/doc/github-wiki/Home.md

 % Stonecraft Wiki
 % Andreas Zahnleiter
-% Sep 16, 2019
+% Apr 8, 2021

 # Welcome to Stonecraft

-Copyright © 2016-2019 Andreas "MrCerealGuy" Zahnleiter [mrcerealguy@gmx.de](mailto:mrcerealguy@gmx.de)
+Copyright © 2016-2021 Andreas "MrCerealGuy" Zahnleiter [mrcerealguy@gmx.de](mailto:mrcerealguy@gmx.de)

 Stonecraft is an InfiniMiner/Minecraft inspired game started in 2016 based on the Minetest open-source voxel game engine.
 It will be kept lightweight enough to run on fairly old hardware.